snt-arg/unitree_ros/README.md

 source install/setup.bash # or zsh if using the zsh shell!
 ```

-After having build the workspace, you should now be able to use the driver to control your robot.
+After having built the workspace, you should now be able to use the driver to control your robot.

 ## Usage